 Administration and doses of PMSG:

 It is necessary to use the PMSG to ensure good synchronization.
 High doses cause multiple ovulations, which could lead to more lambs being born.
-The standard dose is 400 - 500 i.u. for smaller and lighter sheep (domestic sheep in the season), while for larger, heavy breeds needs 550-700 i.u. (depending on season, weight, body condition scoring, etc.).
+The standard dose is 400 - 500 i.u. for smaller and lighter sheep (domestic sheep in the season), while for larger, heavy breeds needs 550-700 i.u. (depending on the season, weight, body condition scoring, etc.).
 Overdoses lead to the birth of fours, fives lambs, which can increase the death rate.
 Insufficient doses will not cause ovulation.
 It is best to estimate the dose immediately prior to administration to each individual.
 Also, owner affinity and its managing abilities determine the doses that is applied.

-The history of the herd, the diet and condition of the sheep always have an important influence on the insemination results.
+The history of the herd, the diet and the condition of the sheep always have an important influence on the insemination results.
 In flocks of sheep that have a history of high conception rates, a good percentage of tweening, good body condition scoring, then the PMSG dose can be reduced to 400 i.j.
 When opposite conditions prevail, in a herd with poor breeding history, with poor nutrition, then the dose must be increased.

 The PMSG is mainly applied at the time of removal of the sponge and is given deeply intramuscularly.
 The time between the removal of the sponge and the insemination is very important, as the ovulation takes place about 58-60 hours after the removal of the sponge.
 It is very important that insemination be carried out beforehand, especially when using fresh seed.
 Young sheep tend to ovulate earlier, there are even some differences between breeds and season.
 Using CIDR, sheep enter and ovulate 4 hours earlier than with the sponge.
 Sheep CIDR is not yet registered in our market.